ballerina-platform/module-ballerina-etl/README.md

 - `handleWhiteSpaces`: Cleans up whitespace in all fields of a dataset by replacing multiple spaces with a single space and trimming the values.

 ### Data Enrichment
-- `joinData`: Merges two datasets based on a common primary key, updating records from the first dataset with matching records from the second.
+- `joinData`: Merges two datasets based on a given key, updating records from the first dataset with matching records from the second.
 - `mergeData`: Merges multiple datasets into a single dataset by flattening a nested array of records.

 ### Data Security
-- `encryptData`: Encrypts a dataset using AES-ECB encryption with a given Base64-encoded key.
+- `encryptData`: Encrypts a dataset using AES-ECB encryption with a given symmetric key.
-- `decryptData`: Decrypts a dataset using AES-ECB decryption with a given Base64-encoded key, returning records of the specified type.
+- `decryptData`: Decrypts a dataset using AES-ECB decryption with a given symmetric key.
 - `maskSensitiveData`: Masks specified fields of a dataset by replacing each character in the sensitive fields with a masking character.

 ### Data Filtering